-I’ve jumped into the online community, joined Twitter and followed a bunch of people who are influential in my areas of interest, that’s the easy part.
-But who can I hit up to checkout a repo I’ve created, or a feature I’m thinking about adding to X project?
-Human interaction IRL is second to none even for us coding nerds sitting in the corner of a dark room with our terminal open, hissing at people as they walk past.
+I’ve jumped into the online community, joined Twitter and followed a bunch of people who are influential in my areas of interest – that’s the easy part.
+But who can I hit up to checkout a Github repository I’ve created, or a feature I’m thinking about adding to a project?
+Human interaction in real life is second to none, even for us coding nerds sitting in the corner of a dark room with our terminals open - hissing at people as they walk past.
 It’s how you meet people in other locations that you then can communicate with online, but now you know who this person is and you have some context for conversation.

 For a while I looked for local communities in the software realm, but couldn’t find anything.
-I started looking more metro and found some established communities in Sydney and Melbourne, which lucky for me I’m between so I can easily travel to be apart of them.
+I started looking more metro and found some established communities in Sydney and Melbourne, which lucky for me because Wagga is roughly halfway between them, so I can easily travel to be apart of them.
 But it got me thinking, there has to be other’s out there nearby with a similar problem.
-Now, no doubt it’s going to be a handful of people, but still we can to get together and build a tight nit community.
-I know there are a stack load of web development businesses in Wagga Wagga alone, so I hope we can all come together, ditch that imposter syndrome and discuss our interests!
+Now, no doubt it’s going to be a handful of people, but still we can get together and build a tight nit community.
+I know there are a stack load of web development businesses in Wagga Wagga alone, so I hope we can all come together, ditch that impostor syndrome and discuss our interests!

 Having never seen the movie, I’ll use the quote anyway: if you build it, they will come.
-I encourage all and anyone interested in web, software, tools, services, whatever it is related to tech to join our developer meetup.
-I specialise in PHP, but I want to interact with that Python developer or that web ops ninja!
-I also encourage others in far reaching remote areas to start your own meetup, just make is happen!
-The Meetups website makes it really easy to get off the ground and with a small amount of sponsorship from a local business, you won’t even need to worry about costs.
+I encourage all and anyone interested in web, software, tools, services, or whatever it is related to tech, to join out Developer Meetup.
+I specialise in PHP, but I want to interact with Python developers, database maintainers, or any other field.
+I also encourage others in far reaching remote areas to start your own Meetup.
+The Meetups website makes it really easy to get it off the ground and with a small amount of sponsorship from a local business you won’t even need to worry about the costs.

-At the time or writing this we only have 7 members and are yet to have our first meetup, but I am looking forward to 2017 and getting this thing off the ground.
-I’ve got no idea what we’re going to do, but we’ll all work it out together as we go.
-If you have any ideas for the meetup please join up and let us know, we’d love to get people local and metro to give talks and be apart of our community.
-Hit me up on Twitter if you wanted to discuss the meetup without joining the page.
+At the time or writing this we only have 7 members and are yet to have our first Meetup, but I am looking forward to 2017 and getting this thing off the ground.
+I’ve got no idea what we’re going to do, but we will all work it out together as we go.
+If you have any ideas for the Meetup, please join up and let us know, we would love to get people, both local and metro, to give talks and be apart of our community.
+Hit me up on Twitter if you want to discuss the Meetup without joining the page.